Citizenry/platform/docs/design/user-testing-script-examples.md

 ### Preamble

-We are improving our data export features so that Ushahidi will be more effective for data work and M&E in your organization.
+We are improving our data export features so that StreetSignal will be more effective for data work and M&E in your organization.
 We’d like to get your feedback on some screens of a process where exporting data is important.
 We want to understand how easy or difficult it is to complete some tasks.
 I’ll ask you to complete 3 tasks and then ask some general questions at the end, if that’s alright.
 The test should not take longer than 30 minutes.

 Before we start there are a few things I’d like you to keep in mind.